solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

     ![Refresh data](media/task02-refresh-data.png 'Refresh data')

-3. You should see `battery-life-YOUR_UNIQUE_IDENTIFIER.csv` as a folder (where `YOUR_UNIQUE_IDENTIFIER` is your assigned identifier), expand it and then right click on the CSV file whose name starts with `part-00000-` and select `Create External Table From CSV Files`.
+3. You should see `battery-life.csv` as a folder, expand it and then right click on the CSV file whose name starts with `part-00000-` and select `Create External Table From CSV Files`.

     ![Create External Table](media/task02-create-external-menu.png 'Create External Table')